it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

   * Full functionality and all requirements implemented.
   * All tests are passed
   * 2 p.
+* WS2
+  * See conflicts between test and requirement below.

 ## Conflicts in requirements and tests
 * UC1